Planning to stop driving

 - Support your person to inform their driver’s licensing authority and insurer of their diagnosis.

 - Use the Dementia and Driving Decision aid.
+It’s available in English and in other languages.

 - Plan how to get to usual activities and appointments when the person no longer drives.